PiotrJander/networks-project-1/README.md

 * client limit 42
 * poll itself might block, but writes and reads on the socket must be non-blocking
 * Wysyłanie datagramów nie powinno blokować ich odbierania
+* test that when client send sth again, its time is updated but entry not duplicated